Dean Moxey: Exeter City

 On 27 June 2017, Moxey signed a three-year contract with his former club.
-He made his second debut for the club against Barnet FC, coming off the bench in the 95th minute for Rueben Reid in a 2-1 win for Exeter.
+He made his second debut for the club against Barnet FC, coming off the bench in the 95th minute for Rueben Reid in a 2–1 win for Exeter.
 He became a key part of Exeter's side, playing at left back, centre back and left midfield, playing 42 games in total.
-He started in the 2018 EFL League Two Playoff Final at Wembley for Exeter, which they lost 3–1 to Coventry City.
-In the 2018/19 season, Moxey was promoted to vice-captain of Exeter after Jayden Stockley's departure to Preston North End.
-He made 39 more appearances that season, also picking up two red cards, primarily playing at centre-back under new manager Matt Taylor.
+He started in the 2018 League Two play-off final at Wembley for Exeter, which they lost 3–1 to Coventry City.
+In the 2018–19 season, Moxey was promoted to vice-captain of Exeter after Jayden Stockley's departure.
+He made 39 more appearances that season, primarily playing at centre-back under new manager Matt Taylor.
 Moxey made his 300th appearance for the club on 21 December 2019, in a 3–3 draw against Walsall.
 He was released by Exeter at the end of his contract in July 2020.
-His final appearance was in the 2020 EFL League Two Playoff Final at Wembley.
+His final appearance was in the 2020 League Two play-off final defeat to Northampton Town at Wembley.

 Torquay United

-Moxey signed with National League side Torquay United on 1 September 2020.